2006 MS, Rochester Institute of Technology, New York

 Languages: English, Kannada, Hindi

-Prior to this he has worked in the field of communication in various capacities.
+Prior to this, he has worked in the field of communication in various capacities.
 He gained substantial experience in designing and executing effective messaging across different channels.
 In addition, his Master’s thesis at the Rochester Institute of Technology examined the effectiveness of websites in health communication.
 Vikas also has a knowledge base in Development Communication, which he specialised in at the University of Hyderabad.
-There his final project was a documentary film on housing and land tenure rights among the urban poor called ‘Kya aap ghar thodne aayen hain?’
+His final project was a documentary film on housing and land tenure rights among the urban poor called ‘Kya aap ghar todne aayen hain?’
 (Have you come to break our homes?)
 (2001).

-Vikas has presented on the issues of educational mobility and the construction of identity at the post graduate level in engineering education at the annual and regional conferences of the Comparative and International Educational Society; and the annual conference of the American Educational Research Association.
+Vikas has given presentations around educational mobility and the construction of identity at the post graduate level in engineering education at the annual and regional conferences of the Comparative and International Educational Society (CIES); and the annual conference of the American Educational Research Association.
+He has also presented his work on the KNOW project at international conferences and national conferences, including RC21, CIES, and the Development Studies Association (DSA) conference.
+Vikas also works in the areas of Critical Infrastructure Studies, more specifically looking at the evolution of Single Screen Theaters in Bangalore.
+Work from this has been presented at RC21 and the DSA conference.
 He has also been a member of the American Educational Research Association and was on the student editorial committee for the section on Social and Institutional Analysis of the American Educational Research Journal.